Badafest/Badafest.github.io/Projects/webTender/README.md

-# Web Tender - Tender Docuents
+# Web Tender - Tender Documents
 Web Tender is a document generator for tendering purposes.
 Right now, user may print documents on preview.
 Download option for docx and pdf format will be added in future.
 ##### Features
 + Simple to use User Form